JoshMermel/JoshMermel.github.io/_posts/2022-12-20-bandaged-cube-diameter.md

 has just 3780 vertices.
 Some configurations have over 20x as many vertices and yet have dramatically smaller diameters!

-I found the bandaged white center on this cube a little unsatisfying, because my usual tools for playing with bandaged 3x3x3 puzzles (a cubetwist bandaged kit or the [Magic Cube app](https://play.google.com/store/apps/details?id=org.distorted.magic)) both can't handle that.
+At first, I found the bandaged white center on this cube a little unsatisfying, because my usual tools for playing with bandaged 3x3x3 puzzles (a cubetwist bandaged kit or the [Magic Cube app](https://play.google.com/store/apps/details?id=org.distorted.magic)) both can't handle that.
+Then I checked the diameter of this configuration with the white center unlocked and found that it does not change!

 ## Second largest

-Luckily, the configuration with the second largest diameter in both QTM and HTM, 0x83fe04000c21, does not have the same limitation.
+The configuration with the second largest diameter in both QTM and HTM is 0x83fe04000c21.

 <img src="/images/bandaged-cube-diameter/0x83fe04000c21_overview.svg" style="max-height: 400px">